 In our increasingly competitive global marketplace, the demand for language skills is increasing and employers recognise the value of multi-lingual employees who have the skills and flexibility to operate in international environments.
 In the 2009 CBI skills survey it was reported that no less than 74% of employers want to employ people with conversational skills in a foreign language – a figure that is likely to grow.
 If as a nation we fail to meet these demands, employers will increasingly recruit from abroad, and when it comes to interviews, monolingual British candidates will find themselves overshadowed by foreign counterparts with two, maybe even three languages.
-The Modern Languages Department at Leicester Grammar School aims to address these needs fully, offering French, German and Spanish to GCSE and ‘A’ level standard, Italian to IGCSE and Mandarin Chinese on an extra-curricular basis.
+The Modern Languages Department at Leicester Grammar School aims to address these needs fully, offering French, German and Spanish to GCSE and ‘A’ level standard and Italian to IGCSE.

-- Mrs Sylvie Lopez-Correia, M.A.
+- Miss Sylvie Lopez-Correia, M.A.
 (Université de Picardie Jules Verne), Head of Modern Languages

 - Mrs Emma Nelson, Deputy Head of Modern Languages

 - Mrs Amy Dewe, French

 - Mrs Katharine Douglas, French & Italian

 - Mrs Marianne Siegfried-Brookes, German Language Assistant